traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 ![](images/tutorial_02/what_a_mess.png)

-What a mess&nbsp;!
+What a mess!
 It's quite hard to see anything at all...
 Let's see how to improve this.

 ### 4. Combination with other algorithms